eslint/eslint/docs/user-guide/configuring/ignoring-code.md

 There are also some exceptions to these rules:

-* If the path to lint is a glob pattern or directory path and contains a Dot-folder, all Dot-files and Dot-folders will be linted.
+* If the path to lint is a glob pattern or directory path and contains a dot-folder, all dot-files and dot-folders will be linted.
 This includes dot-files and dot-folders that are buried deeper in the directory structure.

   For example, `eslint .config/` will lint all Dot-folders and Dot-files in the `.config` directory, including immediate children as well as children that are deeper in the directory structure.